- Graduate course grade and course repeat policies

 Graduate course numbering policy

-Courses in the 500 series and some in the 600 series are "slash" courses; they are graduate courses with a companion number in the 300 or 400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
+Many courses in the 500 series are "slash" courses; they are graduate courses with a companion number in the 400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
 Students may not earn credit in a slash course at both the undergraduate and graduate levels.
-All courses with numbers in the 700, 800, or 900 series, and those in the 600 series that are not slash courses, are for graduate students only.
+All courses with numbers in the 600, 700, 800, or 900 series are for graduate students only.

 Students in all graduate degree programs must earn at least one-half of the minimum number of semester credits required in their program in graduate-only level courses.

 Course prerequisites, listed in the course description, indicate the academic preparation required for successful completion of the course.
 Occasionally students may have sufficient knowledge to enter courses without the formal prerequisites.
 In these circumstances, students may ask instructors for consent to enroll; all instructors retain the right to admit any student to their classes, subject to departmental policy.
 Students who do not meet the stated prerequisite(s) or the required class standing must obtain permission to enroll in a class.
 Students will not receive credit for courses for which they do not have the appropriate class standing, specified prerequisites, or permission to override the requirements.